CTI-CodeDay/WeVoteServer/docs/TestingFacebookLoginLocally.md

 # Testing Facebook Sign In with a Physical Tethered Phone in Cordova
-The phone can't access localhost, so we need to run ngrok, and configure the webapp to access the local Python Server voa ngrok
+The phone can't access https://super-lamp-44gw5w5jjwp3jrpr-8000.app.github.dev, so we need to run ngrok, and configure the webapp to access the local Python Server voa ngrok

 In a terminal in PyCharm: